poli-git/ZeroKnowledge_home_challenge/README.md

   channel = "nightly"
   ```

-    > and use the -Z option - It is also recommended to target the specific version of the system
+    > and use the -Z option - It is also recommended to target the specific version of the system - e.g.:

     ```sh
       cargo build -Zbuild-std --target x86_64-unknown-linux-gnu